 The US inflation rate climbs again

 Although the Fed is talking about tapering its quantitative easing — its generous accommodation of the financial markets — those plans have yet to be set in stone, and the central bank could diverge because of the ever-looming pandemic and the slowing economy.
-Either way, trillions upon trillions of dollars have already been injected into the financial markets, and interest rates remain near zero with no concrete plans of a rate hike.
+Either way, trillions upon trillions of dollars have already been injected into the financial markets, and interest rates remain low.

 And the outlook for further inflation is harsh: